Bangka Island massacre: Massacre

 After the nurses had heard a quick succession of shots, the Japanese soldiers came back, sat down in front of the women and cleaned their bayonets and rifles.
 Evidence collected by historian Lynette Silver, broadcaster Tess Lawrence and biographer Barbara Angell, found that most of the nurses were then raped by these Japanese before they were murdered.
 Although Bullwinkel survived, she was not permitted to speak about the rapes after the war because she had been "gagged" by the Australian government.
 According to the Australian government, the perpetrators of the massacre remain unknown and "escaped any punishment for their crime".
-After being violently sexually assaulted, a Japanese officer ordered the 22 nurses and one civilian woman to walk into the surf.
+After the violent sexual assaults, a Japanese officer ordered the 22 nurses and one civilian woman to walk into the surf.
 A machine gun was set up on the beach; the women were machine-gunned when they were about waist deep in the sea.
 All but Bullwinkel were killed.
 Wounded soldiers left on stretchers were then bayoneted and killed.

 When Lloyd regained consciousness he made his way back to the scene of the massacre and discovered the bodies of those who had been shot.

 Bullwinkel, who had been shot in the diaphragm, lay motionless in the water until the Japanese left.
 She crawled into the bush and lay unconscious for several days.
 When she awoke, she encountered Private Cecil Gordon Kingsley, a wounded British soldier from the ship who had survived being bayoneted by the Japanese soldiers.
 She dressed his wounds and her own and met Stoker Lloyd.
 They both agreed it would be better to surrender as they couldn't survive much longer in such harsh condition.
 Twelve days later Bullwinkel and Kingsley surrendered to the Japanese.
 Kingsley died before reaching a POW camp, but Bullwinkel spent three years in one.
 Lloyd surrendered after them and spent the rest of the war as a POW.
 When his camp was liberated he ensured that the authorities knew of the surviving nurses and kept looking for them.
 This was instrumental in them being found as the Japanese denied any knowledge of them and their camp was deep in the jungle.